hypo69/hypo/pytest/gemini - set 4/en/src/suppliers/aliexpress/_examples/affiliated_products_generator.md

-# Example usage (in a separate file) - demonstrating that main() doesn't rely on AliAffiliatedProducts
+# Example usage (in a separate file) - demonStarting that main() doesn't rely on AliAffiliatedProducts
 #  or that its internal structure would be tested through integration tests
 # def test_main():
 #    import io